-Subject to the other provisions of this Policy and the requirements of law, every possible effort will be made to ensure that all information received as part of the University's Complaint/Grievance Procedure is treated discreetly.
-All parties to the Complaint are required to maintain the confidentiality of all information received during this process.
-However, it is not possible to guarantee that all Complaints will remain confidential because of the University's obligation to investigate allegations of misconduct.
-All requests to maintain confidentiality shall be directed to the Title IX Coordinator or deputy who has the authority to make such determinations.
+Subject to the other provisions of this policy and the requirements of law, every possible effort will be made to ensure that all information received as part of the University's Complaint/Grievance Procedure is treated discreetly.
+All parties to the complaint are requested to maintain the confidentiality of all information received during this process.
+However, it is not possible to guarantee that all complaints will remain confidential because of the University's obligation to investigate allegations of misconduct.
+All requests to maintain confidentiality shall be directed to the Title IX Coordinator who has the authority to make such determinations.

-Except as compelled by law or in the interest of fairness, just resolution or health and safety considerations, disclosure of information contained in Complaints, their substance, procedures and the results of investigations will be limited to the immediate parties, witnesses and other appropriate officials.
+Except as compelled by law or in the interest of fairness, just resolution or health and safety considerations, disclosure of information contained in complaints, their substance, procedures and the results of investigations will be limited to the immediate parties, witnesses and other appropriate officials.
 Limited disclosure may also be necessary to conduct a full and impartial investigation.